 These standards have been prepared to assist faculty, university administrators, librarians, accrediting agencies, and others in the evaluation and improvement of university library services and resources.
-These statements are intended to apply only to those institutions of higher education which have been characterized by the Carnegie Commission on Higher Education as "doctoral granting institutions."
-The criteria which distinguish these institutions are: the awarding of doctoral degrees and the receipt of federal financial support.1 All of these institutions emphasize graduate study, professional education, and research.
+These statements are intended to apply only to those institutions of higher education which have been characterized by the Carnegie Commission on Higher Education as "doctoral granting institutions."1 All of these institutions emphasize graduate study, professional education, and research.
 Despite these basic similarities, university libraries are also characterized by a high degree of individuality, particularly with respect to policies, programs, responsibilities, and traditions.
 Hence, these standards are not intended to establish normative prescriptions for uniform application.
 Rather, they are meant to provide a general framework within which informed judgment can be applied to individual circumstances.